Re-opening: small businesses in Central Birmingham

 Here at Tide, we can’t do anything to bring back thousands of shoppers to city centres.
 But we do make life easier for the 200,000+ small business owners who are members of Tide.

 If you’re investigating how to adapt your small businesses post-Covid, you’ll also be reviewing your outgoings.
-If it’s been a few years since you opened your business current account, it’s sensible to shop around to see if you can get a better deal.
+If it’s been a few years since you opened your business bank account, it’s sensible to shop around to see if you can get a better deal.
 Did you know that the cost of a Tide business account starts from… free?

 While it isn’t yet as quick as switching a personal account, moving your business account could save you hundreds of pounds a year.
 And with Tide, you can also do your invoicing, calculate and file your VAT return and more.
 All for FREE.